osmanio2/machine-learning-workshop/README.md

 Extra libraries are required: plotly, seaborn

-The contains of the workshop:
+The contents of the workshop:

 * Pre-processing & Feature Extraction
   * Pre-processing and visualisation